Does My Car Insurance Cover an RV?

 Summer vacation with an RV and canoe.
 Does My Car Insurance Cover an RV, Too?

-Does Car Insurance Cover RVs, Too?
+Does Car Insurance Cover RVs?

 motorhome